rwpalmer/tzLib/README.md

 ```

 *__I M P O R T A N T__*
-tzLib will store data in the devices EEPROM.
+Some implementations will require a fifth line of code. tzLib stores data in the devices EEPROM.
 By default EEPROM bytes 0-127 are used.
 * 	The command "tzLib.setEepromStartByte(0);" reflects that default.
-* 	If the default location is not available, developers must modify this command and insert it somewhere between #1 and #3 in the code sample.
+* 	If the default location is not available, developers must modify and insert this command somewhere between #1 and #3 in the code sample.
 *	For example, "tzLib.setEepromStartByte(512);" would tell tzLib to use EEPROM bytes 512-639.
-*	Please see the tzLib-QuickStart guide in the doc folder of the projects GitHub repository for more details.
+*	Please see the tzLib-QuickStart guide on GitHub for more details. https://github.com/rwpalmer/tzLib/blob/master/doc/tzLib-QuickStart.md

-## HOW THE LIBRARY WORKS
+##	Library Documentation
+	tzLib documentation includes an Overview, a QuickStart Guide, a Reference Guide, and a manual that explains how the author created the HTTP server he used for testing tzLib. https://github.com/rwpalmer/tzLib/tree/master/doc

+##	Firmware Examples
+tzLib is packaged with three firmware examples.
+All three are designed to be run with a serial console.
+*	*tzLib101.ino* demonstrates setting local time and displaying local time variables exposed by tzLib and the Particle Time class.
+*	*tzLib201.ino* extends txLib101 by performing a test DST transition and reprinting the local time variables.
+*	*tzLib301.ino* extends tzLib101 in a different direction ... demonstrating how the device's time zone can be changed via the web.

+Sample "serial console output" is included in the comments at the the bottom of each example's .ino file. tzLib301.ino comments includes HTML that can be used to trigger a time zone change on the device. https://github.com/rwpalmer/tzLib/tree/master/examples

+## How the Library Works ...

 * IANA maintains the time zone database that communication companies and OS vendors use to manage local time world wide.